Thukyd/SpotifyPlaylistExplorer/README.md

 This is the entry point of the application.
 It imports necessary modules and sets up an HTTP server for capturing OAuth tokens.

-- I. Loading Configs & Initialise Spotify
+1. Loading Configs & Initialise Spotify
-- II.
-OAuth 2.0 Flow
+2. OAuth 2.0 Flow
-- III.
-Query Spotify
+3. Query Spotify
-- IV.
-Analyse Data
+4. Analyse Data
-- V. Visualisations
+5. Visualisations

 ### spotify_queries.py